Science & Engineering Center Librarian

 Accommodation of Disabilities:

-If you wish to request an accommodation for a disability, please contact either me or Ann Smith (Ann.Smith@umit.maine.edu) Director of Disability Support Services (East Annex 123 , extension 2319) as early as possible in the semester.
+If you wish to request an accommodation for a disability, please contact either the instructor or Ann Smith (Ann.Smith@umit.maine.edu) Director of Disability Support Services (East Annex 123 , extension 2319) as early as possible in the semester.

 In the event of disruption of normal classroom activities due to an H1N1 swine flue outbreak, the format for this course may be modified to enable completion of the course.
 In that event, you will be provided an addendum to this syllabus that will supersede this version.